The purpose of this policy is to create an organized system for preventing and responding to allergic

 Response to an allergic reaction shall be in accordance with established procedures, including

-application of the student's Section 504 plan or IHP/EAP.
-Information about known allergies will
+application of the student's IEP, Section 504 plan or IHP/EAP.
+Information about known allergies

-be shared in accordance with FERPA.
-Each building will maintain an adequate supply of
+will be shared in accordance with FERPA.
+Parents of student with life-threatening allergies should

-* * * * * *
+* * * * * * *

 In the event of a discrepancy between an administrative procedure and a Board policy, the Board

 Note: The reader is encouraged to check the index located at the beginning of this section

 for other pertinent policies and to review administrative procedures and/or forms for

 Cross Refs: AC, Prohibition Against Illegal Discrimination and Harassment

 EFB, Free and Reduced-Cost Food Services